tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/消息平台操作指南/实例管理/磁盘自动扩容_intl_en.md

 4. Click **View** to view the message retention time of each topic.
 5. Click **Configure** in the **Operation** column of the dynamic retention policy to configure **Policy** and **Minimum Time**.
    - Dynamic Policy: after message retention time adjustment is triggered, the broker will delete the oldest historical data according to the new retention time.
 This feature has a certain delay.
-   - Minimum Time: it can be 1 minute to 30 hours.
+   - Minimum Retention Period: it can be 1 minute to 30 hours.
 If the dynamic retention time is lower than this parameter, no dynamic adjustment will be triggered.

 :::